 \subsection{Contributions}

-We explore this question making the following contributions: \begin{enumerate} \item[(i)] An operator-algebraic formalism for self-modifying systems in which update $\hat U$, discrimination $\hat D$, and self-representation $\hat R$ are operators in an associative algebra $\mathcal{A}$ over a vector space of system-states, with the \emph{supplement} identified as the commutant of $\hat U$ and identity-unifying structures as projectors in that commutant. \item[(ii)] An expansion and generic propagation theorem: the adjoint action $\operatorname{ad}_{\hat U}(X)=[\hat U,X]$ is a derivation on composites, so if $\hat R$ is built from $\hat D$ then $[\hat U,\hat R]$ expands as a finite sum of terms containing $[\hat U,\hat D]$; non-commutation propagates whenever this sum does not vanish by cancellation or annihilation (Theorem~\ref{thm:propagation}).
-A Jacobi corollary restricts unifying supplements to projectors commuting also with $[\hat U,\hat D]$ (Corollary~\ref{cor:no-unifying}); the liar paradox is exhibited as a rank-one commutator collapse $[\hat T,\Pi_L]=0$ avoided classically by a linguistic supplement (Proposition~\ref{prop:liar}). \item[(iii)] An identification of \emph{class $\mathbf{A}$}---architectures in which update acts on the discrimination apparatus---as the regime where the same commutator collapse occurs at the scale of a whole system: the supplement stabilising the sign/signified distinction in the self-model is precisely the discrimination apparatus strong self-modification places within the action of $\hat U$.
-The diagonal producing a self-description that cannot be preserved under update follows as a one-line corollary of propagation (Corollary~\ref{cor:diag}). \item[(iv)] Mapping commonalities of the resulting formal pattern with Priest's inclosure schema \cite{priest1994derrida,priest2002beyond,priest2006doubt} and with what Derrida calls \emph{diff\'erance} \cite{derrida1982differance}, derived directly from the operator algebra, with Derrida's iterability condition identified with class $\mathbf{A}$'s self-representation requirement and the grafting and supplementary motifs identified with kernel-enlargement and image-enlargement of $\hat U$ respectively. \end{enumerate}
+We address answers to this question by making the following contributions: \begin{enumerate} \item[(i)] An operator-algebraic formalism for self-modifying systems in which the update operator $\hat U$, difference operator $\hat D$, and self-representation operator $\hat R$ are elements of an associative algebra $\mathcal{A}$ over a vector space of system-states, with the \emph{supplement} identified as the commutant of $\hat U$ and identity-unifying structures as projectors in that commutant. \item[(ii)] A propagation theorem showing, via the adjoint action $\operatorname{ad}_{\hat U}(X)=[\hat U,X]$, how non-commutation between $\hat U$ and $\hat D$ propagates modification throughout the structure, affecting the structures through which system identity is represented $\hat R=F(\hat D)$ (Theorem~\ref{thm:propagation}).
+A Jacobi corollary shows that identity-preserving projectors must also commute with $[\hat U,\hat D]$, and that failure of such commutation reproduces the structure of liar paradoxes (Corollary~\ref{cor:no-unifying}; Proposition~\ref{prop:liar}). \item[(iii)] An identification of \emph{class $\mathbf{A}$} architectures as those where $\hat U$ acts on $\hat D$ such that $[\hat U, \hat D] \neq 0$ acts on the difference operator.
+In this regime, self-modification includes the operator by which the system distinguishes what is the same or different in itself, yielding a diagonal construction on the self-description (Corollary~\ref{cor:diag}). \item[(iv)] A mapping of the resulting formal class A dynamics onto Priest's inclosure schema \cite{priest1994derrida,priest2002beyond,priest2006doubt} and Derrida's \emph{diff\'erance} \cite{derrida1982differance}. \end{enumerate}